Eric the Unready: Reception

 Eric the Unready received positive reviews, including being rated 4 out of 5 stars from Dragon, and scoring 78% and 75% from German magazines PC Games and PC Players, respectively.
 Compute! review stated: "Perfectly realized from concept to execution, Eric the Unready is a rare treat that's not to be missed."
 The game received or was nominated to several awards and accolades, including Computer Game Review Golden Triad Award, Game Bytes Editor's Choice Award, Computer Choice Awards (finalist), and Strategy Plus Adventure Game of the Year (Nominee).
 Computer Gaming World magazine in 1993 named it Adventure Game of the Year (with Star Control II), in 1994 called it "a comic masterpiece", and featured it in their 1996 list of the "150 Best Games of All Time" in 103rd place, also ranking it as #9 Funniest Computer Game, #11 Most Memorable Game Hero, and #7 Most Rewarding Ending.

+Jim Trunzo reviewed Eric the Unready in White Wolf #36 (1993), rating it a 3 out of 5 and stated that "If you're ready to face the dreaded Ninja Attack Turtles, prepared to thwart the diabolical plans of the evil Queen Morgana and her lover Sir Pectoral, and ready to help the farmer get his beloved daughter, who has been turned into a pig, out of the muck in the bottom of the outhouse, you're ready to become Eric the Unready!"